sdsheridan/erri/README.txt

 store its data, but still wants to hook into the reference checking.
-In this case, your hook is passed the parent entity type, id, and bundle where there is a bundle, and you're responsible for doing your own reference checking in the hook, and if there is references, passing back an appropriately structured array of references.
+In this case, your hook is passed the parent entity type, id, and bundle where there is a bundle, and you're responsible for doing your own reference checking in the hook, and if there are references, passing back an appropriately structured array of references.
 See erri.api.php for details.

 A module can call the function erri_get_child_entities, passing it the specified parameters, to get a two-level array of child entities for a particular parent,